Mr-Zamora/FLL_team_name_generator/README.md

 # FLL Team Name Generator

-A lightweight, AI-powered web app that generates and displays FLL team names and allows users to save and vote on them.
+A lightweight web app that generates and displays FLL team names and allows users to save and vote on them.
 Designed to be minimal, child-friendly, and intuitive for the 2025-2026 UNEARTHED season.

 ## Features

-- Generate creative team names using Google's Gemini API
+- Generate creative team names using a local word combination system
 - Add custom team names
 - Vote on favorite names
 - Simple, responsive interface suitable for classroom use
 - No login required
+- No external API dependencies

 ## Project Structure

 ```
 FLL_team_name_generator/
 ├── app.py                  # Main Flask application
-├── config.py               # Configuration with API keys
+├── name_generator.py       # Local name generation module
 ├── requirements.txt        # Python dependencies
 ├── static/                 # Static assets
 │   ├── css/